Changes are on the horizon for our family. We will be moving to Texas!

 Our kids are sad.
 My husband and I are sad to leave our lives behind here.
 The uncertainties are overwhelming.
 But beneath it, there is a great deal of hope for what is ahead.

-The older I become, the more I see that the only way to live freely is to live trustingly.
-We were made for more than self reliance and a life held together by earthly stability.
+The older I become, the more I see that the only way to live freely is to live trusting in Him who is greater than us.

 But through Christ, all things are possible.
 And with Him, we never go alone.